hkwee782/Restroom-Directory/README.md

 ```

 ### Run the app
-navigate to your local repository
+navigate to the repository containing Restroom-Directory folder
 ```
 bash
 python app.py